meng-tang/rloss/pytorch/README.md

 losslayer(image,segmentation,region_of_interest)
 ```
 ## how to run the code
-Using the following example script, we specify to train with densecrf loss.
+To train with densecrf loss, use the following example script.
 The weight of densecrf loss is 2e-9.
 The bandwidths of Gaussian kernels are 15 and 100 for RGB and XY respectively.
 Optionally, the output segmentation is downscaled by 0.5 (rloss-scale).
 ```
 python3 train_withdensecrfloss.py --backbone mobilenet --lr 0.007 --workers 6 --epochs 60
 --batch-size 12  --checkname deeplab-mobilenet --eval-interval 2 --dataset pascal --save-interval 2